Patient education: Treatment of attention deficit hyperactivity disorder in children (Beyond the Basics)

 Side effects — Stimulant medicines have a long history of being safe and working well when used properly, and few children have serious side effects.
 Stimulants are not addictive.
 Methylphenidate and amphetamines are equally likely to cause side effects.
 Some of the most common side effects include:

-Less common side effects include increased heart rate and blood pressure, headache, social withdrawal, nervousness, irritability, stomach pain, and moodiness.
+Less common side effects include increased heart rate and blood pressure, headache, social withdrawal, nervousness, irritability, stomach pain, poor circulation in the hands and feet, and moodiness.

 Call your child's doctor or nurse if you notice irritability, anxiety, panic, difficulty sleeping, hostility, suicidal thinking or behavior, or other unusual changes in behavior.
 The child should also see a doctor or nurse on a regular basis while taking stimulant medicines.